GrammaticalFramework/comp-syntax-2020/lab2/README.md

 1. Complete the rest of the definitions of RGL categories and functions in MiniGrammar.
 2. Add concrete UD labels.
 3. Generate a synthetic UD treebank.
+The simplest way to do this from the GF shell is random generation; change english/MiniLangEng.labels to the labels of your own language:

+gr -cat=Utt -number=22 -depth=6 | vd -output=conll -abslabels=abstract/MiniLang.labels -cnclabels=english/MiniLangEng.labels

 *To deliver* (but only if you select this assignment): file Mini..X.gf for your language X, together with MiniLangX.labels and a treebank in CoNLL format with 20 trees.